How To Manage Agency Cash Flow

 –Dan Delmain, Founder of :Delmain

-How To Avoid Cash Flow Problems & Get Out of a Crisis
+How To Avoid Cash Flow Management Problems & Get Out of a Crisis

 Are you trying to get new clients but not attracting the ones you want?
 Are clients a bit behind in paying their monthly invoices?
 Or do you have unpaid bills sitting around?
 Maybe you’re not monitoring your expenses as frequently as you should be?

 Any one of these issues could lead you toward a cash flow crisis before you know it.
-Luckily, it’s possible to bounce back and solve your problems, and agencies like Terrayn have.
+Luckily, it’s possible to bounce back and solve your cash flow problems, and agencies like Terrayn have.

 For example, identifying anomalies that are easier to spot when you set time aside to plan ahead.

-Trevor says because they weren’t monitoring their payroll closely, there were times when they had to deliver 3 paychecks in one month, which started affecting their cash flow.
+Trevor says because they weren’t monitoring their payroll closely, there were times when they had to deliver 3 paychecks in one month, which started affecting their cash inflows.

 “We would be going payroll to payroll during a normal month, and then all of a sudden, a third hit, and we were like, “Wait a second.
 What happened?’
 We didn’t realize that the way these months fall, we’re going to have a 3-payroll month.”